Pain & Anesthesia and Your DNA — Why Pain Medications Work Differently for You

 Limitations

-- Decode+ analyzes five genes for pain & anesthesia.
+- Decode analyzes four genes for pain & anesthesia — OPRM1, COMT, BDNF, and ANKK1.
 Pain is complex and influenced by many additional genetic and non-genetic factors including inflammation, psychological state, and prior pain history.

 - Pharmacogenomic results do not predict how much pain you will experience.
 They indicate how your genetics may affect pain sensitivity and opioid metabolism.